lucasdavid/lucasdavid.github.io/Machine-Learning/_posts/2021-01-15-explaining-ai.md

 {% include figure.html
    src="/assets/images/posts/ml/explaining/inputs.jpg"
    alt="Input images for our model.
-Common instances of classes present in the imagenet dataset (dogs, bears, airplanes)." figcaption="Figure 9.
-Input images for our model.
+Common instances of classes present in the imagenet dataset (dogs, bears, airplanes)." caption="Input images for our model.
 Common instances of classes present in the imagenet dataset (dogs, bears, airplanes)." classed="rounded mx-auto d-block" %}

 In a real case, you would have your own trained network.
 However, considering all of these images belong to a class in the imagenet dataset, I'll just go ahead and